-Gladiolus' tall graceful spikes come in a huge array of colors and are long-time garden favorites.
-But before the flowers are in bloom and after the blooms have faded, these plants themselves are not particularly attractive.
-In fact, they can make an otherwise beautiful garden bed look messy and debris-cluttered.
+Gladiolus' tall graceful spikes come in a huge array of flower colors and are long-time garden favorites.
+But before the flowers are in bloom and after the blooms have faded, the plants themselves are not particularly attractive.
+The sword-like foliage is unremarkable, and the plants can make an otherwise beautiful garden bed look rather messy and unkempt.

-The solution is to plant them in containers where you can place the growing plants anywhere you want until they flower and you can cut them for that nice vase on your dining room table.
-Once cut, either treat them as an annual flower and discard the stems and corms, or save the corms for next year.
+Many gardeners learn to plant gladiolus among other flowers, or to hide a group planting behind lower-growing plants to disguise the glads until the spectacular bloom period.
+But another solution is to plant gladiolus in containers, where you can place the growing plants wherever you want until they bloom and are ready for you to harvest for cut arrangements.
+Once cut, either treat them as an annual flower and discard the stems and corms, or let the foliage fade, then dig up and save the corms for replanting next year.

 Here are some tips for growing gladiolus (also called gladiolas or just glads) in pots.

 The rule of thumb for gladiolus is to plant them at the same time you would plant sweet corn in your area—assuming you are planting in the ground.
 If you are not a vegetable gardener, this means that garden gladiolas should be planted about 2 weeks before the last spring frost.
 Gladiolas require 70 to 90 days to flower, which means that corms planted at the beginning of May will flower in mid- to late-summer.
 Gladiola enthusiasts often stagger plantings every 2 weeks to ensure a supply of flowers for cutting throughout the summer and early fall.

 When planting in pots, you can plant even sooner, because soil in pots warms up much faster than the soil in the ground.
 You can plant up to 4 weeks before last expected spring frost, provided you are willing to protect the plants on those nights when frost is expected.